 One of the questions that I get asked often is “How do you keep track of all of the content you create?”
 This is certainly one of the more difficult things to manage on TeacherCast.

-For this reason, I have created a simple solution that has helped me to keep organized through the years and today, I’m offering it to you to try out for your own podcast or blog.
+For this reason, I have created a Podcasting Editorial Calendar that has helped me to keep organized through the years and today, I’m offering it to you to try out for your own podcast or blog.

-Long and short, an Editorial Calendar is a useful tool that helps you keep track of current and future blog posts.
+Long and short, a Podcasting Editorial Calendar is a useful tool that helps you keep track of current and future blog posts.
 Many bloggers setup both a micro and macro calendar from which they plan their content.

 For example, on the macro level, you might take a look at the entire year month by month: